The 12 Best Ski Resorts in Japan 2022

 ZAO Ski Resort which is located in Yamagata Prefecture is one of the largest comprehensive ski resorts that Japan has to offer.

 The frost-covered trees, also known as “snow monsters” that grow around the area are famous around the world.
 Skiing while enjoying the view is something you do not want to miss out on.
-The trees are also lit up at night from December to March.
+The trees are also lit up at night from late December to late February.
+(Limited date / Only weekend)

 ZAO Ski Resort has the largest ski area in Japan, with 14 runs, 12 courses, and 36 ropeways and ski lifts.
 There is also one of the best hot springs in the Tohoku region that has been said to have been flowing for over 1,000 years.

-You will not find much nightlife at ZAO Ski Resort.
-The area is also not as English-friendly as other locations, but you should be able to get around without much difficulty.
+ZAO Ski Resort does not have much nightlife, and the area is not as English-friendly as other locations, but you should be able to get around without much difficulty.

 Places to stay